 While Moriarty and Moran in Kim Newman's The Hound Of The D'Urbervilles are not above doing things For the Evulz, they often adhere to this trope.
 At one point, Moriarty researched stealing the Crown Jewels of Britain, but rather than actually pulling the caper, sells the plans to the guardians, so they may tighten their security.
 And Moran discourses at some length about the foolishness of criminals who steal unique, one-of-a-kind, well-known (or religiously-venerated) valuables, because they're impossible to fence and often bring retribution after the thief.

-Richard Stark's (Donald Westlake's) Parker is basically this trope incarnate.
-He is a career thief with no real moral, but he tries to avoid killing people because he knows the police search harder for a murderer than a thief.
+Richard Stark's (Donald Westlake's) Parker is a career thief with no real moral, but he tries to avoid killing people because he knows the police search harder for a murderer than a thief.
 He does not cheat his partners because he knows they have to trust him to work together.
 This trope does go out the window if one of his partners betrays him, though.
 Then he will hunt you down to the ends of the earth.

 In Alien Nation, Aphossno, the overseer scout, helps Cathy do develop a therapy against a genocide-attempt by genetically engineered from a "Purist" (Anti-Tenctonese hate groups) group.
 He does that, because the overseers can't profit from dead "cargo" (He plans not only to re-enslave the former Tenctonese slaves, but also to enslave humanity, since the overseers military technology, according to the overseers, is vastly superior).